 No, it doesn’t.
 The law ensures that the best interests of the children are served first.
-When considering what is in the children’s best interests, the court has to consider facilitating a meaningful relationship between the children and both of their parents and also to protect the child from harm.
+Consideration is made to determine what is in the children’s best interests.
+The court has to consider facilitating a meaningful relationship between the children and both of their parents.
+Also, the law protects the child from harm.

-If the court is to provide equal shared responsibility then it will also consider whether an equal time is in the best interests of the children and whether it’s practical.
-Rather than equal time, for example, the court may order substantial and significant time be spent with the other parent, which might translate to be 4 nights per fortnight rather than 7.
+If the court provides equal shared responsibility it will also consider whether equal time is in the best interests of the children.
+As it must be practical.
+Rather than equal time, for example, the court may order substantial and significant time to be spent with the other parent.
+This might translate to being 4 nights per fortnight rather than 7.

 Where do I start?